 Galettes Bretonnes is a French buckwheat crepe from Breton.
 This Galette Complète is filled with ham, an egg, and Gruyère cheese.
 My crepes came out a little darker than the photo due to the type of buckwheat flour available in America (the European version is lighter), but it was still quite delicious.
 This was a wonderful way to start the morning.

 In addition to the variety of wraps and rolls, Gaitri also has a chapter on accompaniments.
 I had some extra avocados that needed to be used, so I tried the guacamole.
-It was delicious and so much better/cheaper than buying from the store.
+It was delicious and so much better and less expensive than buying from the store.
 Looking for more ways to use avocados?
 She also has a recipe for Avocado Salad right next to the guacamole.

 Gundel Palacsinta has been on my list for a while and I am so glad I finally tried it.
 These sweet Hungarian crêpes are filled with a walnut spread with cinnamon and orange, then drizzled with chocolate.
 I love that Gaitri provided reheating instructions in case you want to make them ahead for an easy breakfast/snack/dessert.